joeyday/glideguide.blog/_posts/2023-01-30-glidequery-perks-part-0.md

 title: "GlideQuery Perks, Part 0: What's wrong with GlideRecord?"
 author: Joey
 date: 2023-01-30
-categories: glidequery
+categories:
+ - GlideQuery
+ - GlideQuery Perks Series
+errata: 'September 14, 2024, update: The “Spooky action at a distance” section of this article has been significantly edited for clarity and accuracy.
+See the footnote in that section for more detail.'
 ---

-_Semptember 2, 2024, update: The “Spooky action at a distance” section of this article has been significantly edited for clarity and accuracy.
-See the footnote in that section for more detail._

 <span class="lead">When I first encountered [GlideQuery](https://docs.servicenow.com/bundle/xanadu-api-reference/page/app-store/dev_portal/API_reference/GlideQuery/concept/GlideQueryGlobalAPI.html)</span>, for a brief moment I naively assumed it was a complete modern replacement for GlideRecord and I got really excited.
 But I was quickly disappointed when I learned it's just a wrapper for GlideRecord.
 As such, I thought it must have all the same drawbacks and limitations, and for a while I admit I was an unbeliever and a naysayer.
 But, as I learned more, I realized GlideQuery is one of the best things that ever happened to ServiceNow.
 I've been using it exclusively for nearly two years and I hope through this new series of articles I can convince you to switch if you haven't.